Brxdl3y/USIU-Network-Project/README.md

 🔸ACLs applied for traffic filtering and security policies.

-HSRP for gateway redundancy.
+🔸HSRP for gateway redundancy.

-STP with priority tuning to prevent loops.
+🔸STP with priority tuning to prevent loops.

-Loopbacks for router identification and OSPF stability.
+🔸Loopbacks for router identification and OSPF stability.

-Passive interfaces in OSPF to reduce unnecessary hello traffic.
+🔸Passive interfaces in OSPF to reduce unnecessary hello traffic.

-IP routing enabled on Layer 3 switches for inter‑VLAN communication.
+🔸IP routing enabled on Layer 3 switches for inter‑VLAN communication.

 Serial connections with clock rate and PPP encapsulation for WAN simulation.